tylerwray/me/blog/phoenix-live-view-ecommerce-app/index.md

 ## Create a New Phoenix App

-Use [this guide](https://hexdocs.pm/phoenix/installation.html#content) in the phoenix docs to get Elixir, Erlang, Phoneix, NodeJS, and PostgreSQL setup.
+Use [this guide](https://hexdocs.pm/phoenix/installation.html#content) in the phoenix docs to Elixir, Erlang, Phoneix, NodeJS, and PostgreSQL.
 Thats alot, but trust me it's worth it 🥇.

 > If you're running macOS, I highly recommend [Postgres.app](https://postgresapp.com/) to